imaoca/dl166/README.md

 # Carry flag
 ------------------------
 The instruction sets for which the carry flag is set are ADD and INC. The set carry flag does not change until these instructions are executed.
+Also, if the carry flag is set, the register value is undefined.

 # Files
 ------------------------